david-torres/scrapbots/RULES.md

 Only Scrapbots that are Ready (turned vertical) may attack.

-Exhaust (turn sideways) a Scrapbot to indicate that it has used an attack.
+Choose a Scrapbot.
+Spend Energy from your pool to power a Scrapbot attack.
+Exhaust (turn sideways) that Scrapbot to indicate that it has used an attack.

 You must choose to use a Scrapbot attack that has an Energy cost less than or equal to the amount of Energy currently in your pool.